TrungTNguyenn/Hospital-Project-I/README.md

 **InsuranceProvider-Billing Relationship (1:M):**

 Additionally, the Billing table is related to the InsuranceProvider entity in a one-to-many relationship.
 This relationship allows for linking billing records to specific insurance providers, facilitating proper processing of insurance claims and reimbursement.
+One insurance agency can be associated with multiple bills.

 **Staff-Prescription Relationship (1:M):**

 The Prescription entity is related to the Staff entity in a one-to-many relationship.
 Each prescription is associated with the staff member who prescribed it, indicating a one-to-many relationship.
-This relationship allows for tracking which staff members are responsible for prescribing medications to patients, ensuring proper attribution of medical interventions.
+This relationship allows for tracking which staff members are responsible for prescribing medications to patients, ensuring proper record-keeping of prescriptions.

 **Patient-Prescription Relationship (1:M):**

 Similarly, the Prescription entity is linked to the Patient entity in a one-to-many relationship.
-Each prescription is associated with a specific patient, indicating a one-to-many relationship.
+Each patient can have various prescriptions, indicating a one-to-many relationship.
 This relationship enables tracking medications prescribed to individual patients, facilitating medication management and patient care.

 **FacilityEquipment-EmergencyVisit Relationship (1:M):**

 The EmergencyVisit entity is related to the FacilityEquipment entity in a one-to-many relationship.
-Each emergency visit may involve the use of various medical equipment, indicating a one-to-many relationship.
+Each emergency visit may involve the use of various pieces of medical equipment, indicating a one-to-many relationship.
 This relationship allows for tracking the equipment used during each emergency visit, ensuring proper maintenance and availability of equipment for patient care.

 **IncidentLog-EmergencyVisit Relationship (1:M):**